DiyazY/iot-edge/LOCAL-DEV.md

 * ~~add systemctl start mongod ~~
 * manual installation of netdata works, but it takes a lot of time.
   * node_* installed netdata, but data is not sent yet!
+* pass tag through many places to mark test results with an appropriate test execution